 DNA replication, also known as semi-conservative replication, is the process by which DNA is essentially doubled.
 It is an important process that takes place within the dividing cell.

 In this article, we shall look briefly at the structure of DNA, at the precise steps involved in replicating DNA (initiation, elongation and termination), and the clinical consequences that can occur when this goes wrong.

-There are two strands in total, running in opposite or antiparallel directions to each other.
+There are two strands running in opposite or antiparallel directions to each other.
 These are attached to each other throughout the length of the strand through the bases on each nucleotide.
 There are 4 different bases associated with DNA; Cytosine, Guanine, Adenine, and Thymine.
-In normal DNA stands, Cytosine binds to Guanine, and Adenine binds to Thymine.
+In normal DNA strands, Cytosine binds to Guanine, and Adenine binds to Thymine.
 The two strands together form a double helix.

 Stages of DNA replication